Memoir of John Shakespear Bartley, 1916-1919 - Part 1

 manner, and thus passing off as an old soldier.
 At the time all

-Printed card - see original document
+2 Pictures - see original document

 "BAI JOVE!
-THEY MAKE A MAN THINK!"
+THEY MAKE A MAN I THINK!'

-"Un qui prefère rester chez lui."
+"Un qui prėfėre rester chez lui."

 -2-